Are You a White Witch?

 One popular Wiccan author refuses to consider her work to be black magick but does practice “Dark” magick.
 “Dark isn’t the same as evil,” she says.
 Dark can relate to any type of protection or defensive spell, and this particular woman is very strong in her protection rituals.
 She would never cast a healing spell without the permission of the patient or perform any ritual that would bring ill will to another human being.

-Think of Kestrel Firehawk in when she invokes Hecate, the Dark Mother, to protect her family and get her through this terrible crossroads in her life.
+Think of Kestrel Firehawk in Flying By Night when she invokes Hecate, the Dark Mother, to protect her family and get her through this terrible crossroads in her life.

 Most Pagans believe in karma, reincarnation, and/or some form of cause and effect.
 You may have encountered the same beliefs among Buddhists.
 You get back what you send out.
 What goes around, comes around.
 Do unto others as you’d have them do unto you.